available 7x5 or 10x7 inches ( 175x125mm or 250x175mm)

 His replacement was Marc Surer who finished 4th and set fastest lap so the car was no slouch either...

-Bridge appeared in a couple of F2 events later that year then disappeared.
+Bridge appeared in Can Am with a Lola T530, then a couple of F2 events later in 1981 then disappeared.